jphall663/GWU_data_mining/01_basic_data_prep/01_basic_data_prep.md

 ![alt text](basic_data_operations.png)

-**Subset/Select/Filter/Slice Rows** - Reducing the number of rows in a data set by some criterion.
+**Subset/Select/Filter/Slice Rows** - Selecting rows or reducing the number of rows in a data set by some criterion.

-**Subset/Select/Slice Columns** - Reducing the number of columns(/variables) in a data set by some criterion.
+**Subset/Select/Slice Columns** - Selecting(/variables) or reducing the number of columns(/variables) in a data set by some criterion.

 **Sort/Arrange/Order By** - Arranging the rows of a data set in sequential order based on the values of one or more variables.

-**Group By** - Grouping the rows of a data set together based on the values of of one or more variables.
+**Group By** - Grouping the rows of a data set together based on the values of one or more variables.

 **Transpose** - Rearranging a data set such that the row and column(/variable) values are switched.